 Carol is the universally beloved matriarch of Napa & Sonoma Valley Bike Tours.
-She has been driving van support for our bike tours more than 20 years - having worked for both previous owners before Brad acquired company in 2005.
+She has been driving van support for us for more than 20 years – having worked for both previous owners before Brad acquired company in 2005.

-"It's been great fun seeing the evolution of the company," Carol says.
-"It really has risen to a whole different level.
-I mean, even in the early days, the guests have always had a great time, but the experience we offer today is such a dramatic improvement.
-I'm really proud to be a part of it."
+“It’s been great fun seeing the evolution of the company,” Carol says.
+“Even in the early days, the guests have always had a great time, but the experience we offer today is such a dramatic improvement.
+I’m really proud to be a part of it.”

-When Carol isn't shuttling wine for Sonoma Valley Bike Tours, you'll most likely find her shuttling her grandkids to soccer, water polo, basketball or volleyball practice.
+When Carol isn’t shuttling wine for Napa & Sonoma Valley Bike Tours, you’ll most likely find her shuttling her grandkids to soccer, water polo, basketball or volleyball practice.

 Carolyn recalls hosting a mother-daughter duo for three days of bike tours.
 “On my day off, I happened to be in Sonoma and ran into them at their hotel.
 They spoke about how much the trip had meant to them and how they were going to remember it forever.
 Sharing an outdoor adventure truly is such a great bonding experience.”

-When she's not guiding bike tours with SVBT, you'll find Carolyn practicing her Downward Dog, brushing up on her conversational French or planning her next European bicycling vacation.
+When she’s not guiding bike tours, you’ll find Carolyn practicing her Downward Dog, brushing up on her conversational French or planning her next European bicycling vacation.
 Carolyn has cycled in Vietnam, Cambodia, Laos, Australia, France, Spain, Germany, Italy and Austria.

-Cindy is known by all of her Sonoma Valley Bike Tours co-workers as the "Duchess of Details."
+Cindy is known by all of her Napa & Sonoma Valley Bike Tours co-workers as the “Duchess of Details” and the “Hostest with the Mostest.”
 In her role as a van support driver, Cindy goes out of her way to add personal, unexpected flourishes whenever she can.
 She might, for example, place a sprig of lavender to your place setting at lunch.